jaguar-person/code-test/README.md

 ## Objective

-Your task is to refactor the `GetProductsController` without altering its existing functionality, fixing any bugs that you may find.
+Your task is to refactor the `GetProductsController` without altering its existing functionality.
+This controller is used by an API route that provides a list of products to external services.
+It is vitally important that nothing is changed in the data that it returns.

+The existing route, `/api/products`, returns all products and this functionaly should remain unchanged.

+We would like you to add a new route alongside it, `/api/products/{section}`, which will return all products belonging to the specified section.

+## What we're looking for

 We are looking to see your understanding and use of the Laravel ecosystem as well as adopting the latest PHP fundamentals and best practices.
-You are free to use any methodologies or packages as deemed fit for this task.
+We want the code to be clearly readable, maintainable, type safe and flexible to grow with future feature requirements.

+Things to bear in mind:
+- The API will be used by external actors for the state of the query parameters cannot be verified.
+- How can we ensure that the functionality has not changed during the refactor?
+- Don't do everything yourself, if there's a feature in Laravel or 3rd party package that can do what you want for you, use it.

+## Code Style
 As a point of reference within the task we would like you to adopt the [Spatie Laravel PHP style guide](https://spatie.be/guidelines/laravel-php) which highlights the standard of code we are looking for.

-## Existing API Route

-We have an existing API route, `/api/products`, which returns all products.
-This functionality should remain unchanged.

-## New API Route

-Please create a new API route `/api/products/{section}`, which will return all products belonging to a specified section.

 ## Models and Relationships